HadyMekawi/interceptor-guidance-gap-analysis/README.md

 **How rigorously does the learning-based interceptor guidance literature validate its own results?**

-Evidence base: **57 papers (2021-2026) read in full text**, plus 54 indexed journal papers held in reserve.
+Evidence base: **57 papers (2021-2026) read in full**, plus 54 indexed journal papers held in reserve.

 ## Why this exists